jakevdp/jakevdp.github.io-source/content/articles/2017-03-30-practical-lomb-scargle.md

 I think these are questions worth wrestling with.

-While a number of colleagues gave me immensely helpful feedback on early drafts, the paper has not yet gone through any formal peer review process.
+Although a number of colleagues gave me immensely helpful feedback on early drafts, the paper has not yet gone through any formal peer review process.
-To this end I plan to submit the manuscript to a relevant ApJ special issue coming together later this year.
+To this end I plan to submit the manuscript to a relevant ApJ special issue that is coming together later this year.
 In the meantime, if you have any comments or critiques on the draft, I'd greatly value your feedback.
 Feel free to comment here on the blog, or better, to [open a GitHub Issue](https://github.com/jakevdp/PracticalLombScargle/issues).